helium/HIP/HIP-xxx - Amend HIP-84 SP Hex Boosting.md

 - For a boosted hex that only has 1 month of epochs left, that hotspot will only be asked to stake for a total of 2 months to receive boosted rewards.

+Phase 1:
+The first phase of this implementation would be Parts 1 and 2 stated above, as these should take relatively a short time for implementation.

+Phase 2:
+The second phase of this implementation would be Part 3 stated above, as this could take longer for coding of the staking mechinisum.

 ## Drawbacks

 After the hex boosting has ended, a hotspot deployer could just unplug/dismantle their hotpost setup and closet the hotspot until their staking time has ended.
 This would only benefit them if the costs of being at that location outweigh the rewards, forcing the operator to retire that hotspot until the staking has expired.